What is the Accuplacer (CPT or Assessment Test)?

 Can I fail the Accuplacer?

 No. The Accuplacer assesses your current skill level, not your potential.
 The purpose of the Accuplacer is to determine your placement in college level course work, which enables you and your advisor to make informed decisions about which courses to take at the beginning of your college career.
-The Accuplacer does not affect your admission to MRCTC.
+The Accuplacer does not affect your admission to MRC.

 Can I re-take the Accuplacer?

-Enrolled MRCTC students will be allowed to re-take the Accuplacer Assessment once (1) per fiscal year.
+Enrolled MRC students will be allowed to re-take the Accuplacer Assessment once (1) per fiscal year.
 An advisor MUST recommend for a student to re-test.
 Students shall not be allowed to test more than two (2) times within a fiscal year.
 The fiscal year runs July 1st through June 30th.

 Who must take the Accuplacer?